ENUSEC/PubQuiz/questions.md

 6. The Kingdom of Denmark officially consists of what autonomous countries?
 > Denmark, Greenland and Faroe Islands

-7. Two countries have top-level domain country codes comprising letters at the extremes of the alphabet One is Azerbaijan, that is .az What is the other country?
-> South Africa

-8. Which two EU member states have top-level domain codes that are the reverse of one another?
+7. Which two EU member states have top-level domain codes that are the reverse of one another?
 > Sweden and Spain

-9. Which country's top-level domain code is the reverse of that of Australia?
+8. Which country's top-level domain code is the reverse of that of Australia?
 > Ukraine

 ## Sports